 Once the vegetation is established and growing well, do not over-graze it.
 Grazing in a rotational manner will help improve your desirable vegetation.
 Graze down to a 3 to 4-inch height and then move the animals to the next pasture in the rotation.
 Mowing after removing the livestock will help even out the remaining grass height and give the smaller vegetation a greater chance at competing.
 After mowing, allow the grass to grow to a 6 to 10-inch height before grazing again.

 Vegetative competition is the best answer to moss control.
 If permanent forage management practices are not instituted to control moss development, moss suppressant chemicals will only provide temporary relief.

 Jay Mirro has served the people and resources of King County as a resource planner since 2000.
-He has visited thousands of farms and has written over 500 farm plans.
-Jay has practical and academic expertise on conservation practices and enjoys helping landowners meet their goals while protecting the environment — “saving the world, one farm at a time.”
+He has visited thousands of farms and has written hundreds of farm conservation plans.
+Jay has practical and academic expertise on conservation practices and enjoys helping land managers meet their goals while protecting the environment — “saving the world, one farm at a time.”
 He grew up in rural New Jersey, working on horse and llama farms, and then studied Livestock and Range Management at the University of Idaho.
 Jay and his family own a 34-acre farm in Maple Valley.
 He looks forward to sharing with you what he has done around his farm on his next farm tour.
 When not working on his own or other farms, Jay enjoys remodeling his home, reading, travel, gardening hiking and helping his two boys grow up into young men.